AmanTank187/tracer/README.md

 ## Problems faced:

-- Getting the Javascript values into the ruby form
+- Getting the Javascript values into the ruby form.
-- Using rails console to identify i was writing a modal test incorrectly
+- Using rails console to identify i was writing a modal test incorrectly.

 ## Successes:

-- Using the geocoder gem successfully
+- Using the geocoder gem successfully.
-- Using the devise gem
+- Using the devise gem.
-- Letting a user add their location
+- Letting a user add their location.
-- Good modal and feature tests
+- Good modal and feature tests.
-- Confidently using rails application
+- Confidently using rails application.

 ## What i could have done better?: